squareblob/MountAugusta/Constitution.md

 >
 > d.
 A resident may post an application on behalf of another resident eligible for citizenship who does not have a reddit account.
 A screenshot of consent shall be used; the player without a reddit account shall state the current date and the name of the player they wish to be represented by.

-IV.
+iv.
 Survivability of citizenship

 > a.
 For a resident meeting the citizenship eligibility requirements, once citizenship is gained it shall survive indefinitely following confirmation.
 >
 > b.
 Citizens may renunciate their citizenship in a citizenship applications thread.
 The renunciation comes into effect immediately following confirmation.

-V. Arbitration of citizenship eligibility
+v.
+Arbitration of citizenship eligibility

 > a.
 Judges are responsible for investigating and deciding on eligibility, excluding i.c except through means available to all private individuals outlined in iii.a.
 Should an individual Judge’s decision be called into question, a majority vote of standing Judges suffices to decide the matter.
 Voting must conclude within three (3) days of the wait period ending, or the application is automatically rejected.
 >